-The best dollhouse
+Best dollhouse

 Q. What does the term “scale” mean in reference to dollhouses?

-A. The scale of a dollhouse is its size in comparison to real life objects.
+A. The scale of a dollhouse is its size in comparison to real-life objects.
 For instance, a 1:12 scale dollhouse is one-twelfth of the size of a real house.
 This might sound like a lot, but an average, 30-foot house would measure 30 inches high as a 1:12 scale dollhouse.
-It’s important that dollhouses are made to scale because it means they look in proportion.
-If you know the scale of your chosen dollhouse, it makes it easier to find correctly-sized dolls and furniture, too.
+It’s important that dollhouses are made to scale because it means they look proportionate.
+If you know the scale of your chosen dollhouse, it makes it easier to find correctly sized dolls and furniture, too.

 Q. Which dollhouses are the most durable?

 A. Well-made, solid wood dollhouses are arguably the most durable on the market.
-These are the types of dollhouses often passed down through the generations, so it’s the ideal choice if you want a dollhouse your child could give to their children one day.
+These are the types of dollhouses often passed down through the generations.
 You can find some extremely durable plastic dollhouses, too.
-They might not be as pretty, but they’re less expensive than high-end, wooden dollhouses and great for young children.
+They might not be as pretty, but they’re less expensive than high-end, wooden dollhouses and are great for young children.

-Best of the best dollhouse
+What’s the best dollhouse to buy?

-Our take: A breathtaking dollhouse that is 3-feet tall and 4-feet wide, and comes with 70 accessories.
+What you need to know: This breathtaking dollhouse is 3 feet tall and 4 feet wide and comes with 70 accessories.

-What we like: Quality construction.
-Careful attention to detail with plenty of attractive finishing touches.
-Different decor in each room, in keeping with the colorful style of the house.
+What you’ll love: This high-quality dollhouse is constructed beautifully.
+There’s careful attention to detail with plenty of attractive finishing touches.
+There’s different decor in each room, which matches the colorful style of the house.

-What we dislike: It is made of plastic.
+What you should consider: It is made of plastic, so it’s not as durable.

 Where to buy: Sold by Amazon